saundersresearch/saundersresearch.github.io/_pages/research.markdown

 Our team at ORNL takes advantage of [Summit](https://www.olcf.ornl.gov/summit/), one of the world's fastest supercomputers, to train and analyze deep learning models on a scale that would be unattainable without the power of high performance computing.

 **Publications**
 * _A comparison of histopathology imaging comprehension algorithms based on multiple instance learning._ **Adam Saunders,** Sajal Dash, Aristeidis Tsaris, Hong-Jun Yoon.
-SPIE Medical Imaging, 2023.
+SPIE Medical Imaging, February 2023.

-In submission:
 * _Ensemble learning of attention-based models for whole-slide imaging comprehension._ Hong-Jun Yoon, **Adam Saunders,** Folami Alamudun, Sajal Dash, Jacob Hinkle, and Aristeidis Tsaris.
+Computational Approaches for Cancer Workshop (CAFCW22), November 2022.

 # Diabetic retinopathy and super-resolution algorithms (University of Dayton)